ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 ```

 `OidcTokenRefreshResult` carries the raw token response: `accessToken`, `refreshToken`, `expiresIn`, `tokenType`, and
 `scope`.
-Its `idToken` is null when the provider did not return one, which is common, so check it before storing a
+The `idToken` property is null when the provider does not return an ID token, so check it before storing a
 session.

+The provider can throw the following exceptions during refresh:
-Expect `ResponseException` when the provider rejects the request,
+* `ResponseException` when the provider rejects the request.
-`OidcTokenRejectedException` when the returned tokens fail validation, and `OidcSigningKeyUnavailableException` when the
+* `OidcTokenRejectedException` when the returned tokens fail validation.
-ID token cannot be verified.
-See [](server-oidc-resource-server.md#errors-500).
+* `OidcSigningKeyUnavailableException` when the ID token cannot be verified.
+For more information, see [](server-oidc-resource-server.md#errors-500).

-Concurrent calls with the same refresh token share a single request to the provider, and the result is reused for
+Concurrent calls with the same refresh token share a single request to the provider.
+The result is reused for
-`tokenRefreshCacheTtl` afterwards, so you do not need to coordinate this yourself.
+`tokenRefreshCacheTtl`, so no additional synchronization is required.

-> An ID token with no `exp` claim is never treated as expired and never refreshed.
-Such a session lasts as long as
+> An ID token without an `exp` claim is never treated as expired or refreshed.
+The session remains valid for as long as
-> the cookie does.
+> the cookie remains valid.
 >
 {style="note"}

 ## Sign in without a session {id="no-session"}

-If you manage your own session or issue your own token, turn the plugin's session off:
+If you manage your own session or issue your own token, disable the plugin's session support:

 ```kotlin
 oauth {